Obtaining & Displaying Your Parking Permit

 Displaying Your Permit

 Parking permits must be affixed by the adhesive on the permit to the inside front windshield, driver's side lower left corner and may not be affixed with tape or any other temporary means.
-Permits are not valid if laying on the dashboard.
+Parking permits placed on the dashboard are not considered valid.
 No more than one permit shall be affixed to any vehicle.
+Please remove all expired parking permits.
 Providing false information concerning the registration of a vehicle will subject the violator to disciplinary action.

 A non-driver is identified as a current student, enrolled in classes, who is not in possession of a vehicle on campus and does not drive a vehicle to campus.
 This includes borrowing and sharing of vehicles.
 If a student is borrowing or sharing a vehicle with another person, he/she is not considered a non-driver.